Software Systems: Fundamentals

 Introduction to graph theory, trees, induction, automata theory, formal reasoning, modular arithmetic.
 Prerequisite: BC Math 12 (or equivalent), or any of MATH 100, 150, 151, 154, 157.
 Quantitative/Breadth-Science.

 Probability and Computing

 Probability has become an essential tool in modern computer science with applications in randomized algorithms, computer vision and graphics, systems, data analysis, and machine learning.
 The course introduces the foundational concepts in probability as required by many modern applications in computing.
-Prerequisite: MACM 101, MATH 152, and MATH 240, all with a minimum grade of C-.
+Prerequisite: MACM 101, MATH 152, CMPT 125 or CMPT 135, and (MATH 240 or MATH 232), all with a minimum grade of C-.

 Designed for students specializing in mathematics, physics, chemistry, computing science and engineering.
 Logarithmic and exponential functions, trigonometric functions, inverse functions.
 Limits, continuity, and derivatives.
 Techniques of differentiation, including logarithmic and implicit differentiation.
 The Mean Value Theorem.
 Applications of differentiation including extrema, curve sketching, Newton's method.
 Introduction to modeling with differential equations.
 Polar coordinates, parametric curves.
 Students with credit for either MATH 150, 154 or 157 may not take MATH 151 for further credit.
 Prerequisite: Pre-Calculus 12 (or equivalent) with a grade of at least A, or MATH 100 with a grade of at least B, or achieving a satisfactory grade on the Simon Fraser University Calculus Readiness Test.
 Quantitative.